AlexNikolov2/AlexNikolov2/README.md

 * My hobbies are learning History, playing Piano, Coding and Football🗿🎹🖥⚽
 * 8th place in Front-End Development category at National IT Competition at Devin🎖

-## 2022 Goal?
+## My Goal?
 Get a job as a JS Developer!

 **My stack:**